YoussefWindy/chess-1245/README.md

 ## Overview

 This project is a chess game developed in C++ as the final assignment (A5) for the CS246 course.
-The game allows two players to compete against each other with all the standard rules and mechanics of chess implemented.
+The game allows two players and/or chess AI to compete against each other with all the standard rules and mechanics of chess implemented.

 ## Authors